TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 # Agile\* Anti-Patterns

-\* Not only but mostly
+\* I'll probably moan about things that aren't strictly Capital-A-Agile too,  but it's mostly that.

 This is the Mind Map of the "Agile anti-patterns" article.

 ![Article Mind Map](./images/Agile_AntiPatterns.png)

+## TLDR of the whole series

+This is part two of a set of three articles where I jump on the "Agile Is Dead, Long Live Agility" bandwagon:

+1. [The first article](./Agile_WhatsThePoint.md) asks if we've forgotten that agility in software engineering was originally a defence mechanism for working in a frictionless Digital Realm of infinite possibilities (i.e.: "the Quantum Realm but with more meetings").
+It also upbraids some of the computer programming fraternity (the "we hate meetings" ones, mostly) for asking to be "left alone to get on with it", while handing off the the responsibility for defining "the value of the work" to everyone else.
+2. This article is going to get really snarky as I go into detail about things that are wrong with Capital-A-Agile.
+It's the fun article, in other words.
+3. [The third article](./Agile_Value.md) dives into the concept of value, reviews some of the approaches that attempt to square the circle of small-a-agility by defining value properly, and is probably going to get a bit political.

+If you're a bit confused by the Capital-A-Agile / small-a-agility distinction then it's covered [in the first one](./Agile_WhatsThePoint.md), where I also explain that I've [stolen it from Dave Thomas](https://youtu.be/a-BOSpxYJ9M?si=m5g_B7sa9_wK06cp).

-## TLDR
+## TLDR of this article

-Because we're working in a frictionless universe of infinite possibilities, you can just make stuff up as you go along, while kidding yourselves that you're making progress towards some goal or other.
+Working in a frictionless universe of infinite possibilities means we can, and often / usually do, just **make stuff up we go along**, while kidding ourselves that we're making progress towards some goal or other.
+Quite often we call doing this "being Agile", when in fact it's just pure chaos and time-wasting.

-If you'd like to justify your professional salary while you're doing that, you can either card-carry your expertise around (in the case of disfunctional programmers and designers), or wave your capital A Agile certificates around and use big words from business school (in the case of disfunctional Product people).
+We often like to justify our professional salaries while we're making stuff up, too, by card-carrying our expertise around (in the case of disfunctional programmers and designers), or waving Capital-A-Agile Scrum-Master / Product Owner certificates in people's faces and using big words from business school (in the case of disfunctional Business / Product people).

-None of this is agile (lower case a), because it's highly unlikely to deliver any value, unless you get at-best-once-in-a-career lucky.
+None of this provides any lower-case-a-agility, because it's highly unlikely to deliver any value, unless we get at-best-once-in-a-career lucky.

-If you'd like to skip the detail and find out how to use the frictionlessness of the digital realm to actually play the percentages of success better, check out the next article.
+If you'd like to skip to some ways of using the frictionlessness of the Digital Realm to actually play the percentages of success better\*, check out [the next article](./Agile_Value.md).
 But you'll miss a lot of snarky fun if you do.

+\* Well, at least *in theory*, but some of the solutions have their own issues too.

-## Making stuff up as you go along and calling it "Agile"
+## Making stuff up as we go and calling it "Agile"

+This is the predominant approach everywhere I've worked.
+Because there's no friction in the Digital Realm, the knee-jerk reaction is always to take the path of least resistance.
+One common manifestation of this is for someone senior to say "yes" whenever someone marches into their office with a bright idea / terrible problem, then immediately drive-by some underling's desk and ruin their day with it.
+One way to measure how deeply into this culture you are is the length of the "equal first priority list" - there's usually a couple of GREAT-BIG-IMPORTANT-THINGS that cause everyone's minds to flex dangerously, but I've worked in places where the list has been in double figures, and: "...what will I be working on today?" has been a source of constant mystery.

+All the books on Agile (and small-a-agility, too, for that matter) seem to suggest the existence of organisations where this *never* happens...
+If so I suspect their company HQs to be nestled in the foothills of the Big Rock Candy Mountain.

 ### Not doing all the things